State legal officials strike a blow to Harper's hopes to return to office - The Vicksburg Post

 The questions pertained to whether an elected official can resign and then rescind that resignation before any governing body accepts that resignation, and questioned whether the Board of Supervisors was the right body by which Harper should offer a resignation.
 Supervisors felt a resignation by the county prosecutor would need to be presented to the governor’s office.

-In response to those questions, the Attorney General’s office said that its office “has previously held that a resignation becomes effective upon the date specified in the resignation and that one may withdraw his resignation up until the stated effective date.”
+In response to those questions, the Attorney General’s office said that it “has previously held that a resignation becomes effective upon the date specified in the resignation and that one may withdraw his resignation up until the stated effective date.”

 In this case, Harper’s resignation letter was made effective at 5 p.m. on the day he issued the letter.
 He tried to rescind the resignation days later.